 In general, scientists group plants into two major groups: non-vascular and vascular.
 The former being composed of early plants while the latter consists of plants which had developed a vascular system.

 However, this kind of grouping seems to be very general and covers a wide variety of scope.
 The more commonly used classification is the more specific one: by classifying them into different phyla.

 Table of Contents

 As their name implies, nonvascular plants lack vascular tissues that can help them transport water and nutrients.
 Nonvascular plants are considered to be the earliest living plants in the planet.
 However, fossils have not been found because these types of plants fossilized poorly.
 The most common non-vascular plants include the members of the Phylum Bryophyta and is described below.

-- Despite lacking some some essential plant organs, bryophytes play an important role in minimizing erosion along bodies of water, carrying out water and nutrient cycling in forests, and regulating temperature in permafrosts.
+- Despite lacking some essential plant organs, bryophytes play an important role in minimizing erosion along bodies of water, carrying out water and nutrient cycling in forests, and regulating temperature in permafrosts.
 Also see the biological weathering article.

 - Because of that, bryophytes live in moist places and somehow have adapted several methods that can help them thrive in dry periods.